New Patients:

 Fixing Cosmetic Issues

 When you have discolored teeth, professional teeth whitening is the first solution we usually turn to.
 However, not all discoloration responds to teeth bleaching.
-Deep stains from medication or discoloration due to trauma won’t respond to traditional methods.
+Deep stains from medication or trauma-related discoloration won’t respond to traditional methods.
 We color-match dental crowns to whatever shade of white you desire.
-A crown completely covers the tooth, so no discoloration stays in view.
+A crown completely covers the tooth, so any discoloration is not visible.

 Crowns can also correct deformed or misshapen teeth, another cosmetic issue many people want resolved.
-Not only is this a cosmetic problem, but it can impact function depending on where the tooth is located in your mouth.
-Teeth are important for biting and chewing food, as well as proper speech.
-We match the crown so that it fits the size and shape of the rest of your teeth, blending in naturally.
+Not only is this a cosmetic problem, but it can also impact function depending on where the tooth is located in your mouth.
+Teeth are important for biting and chewing food, as well as for proper speech.
+We match the crown to the size and shape of the rest of your teeth, so it blends in naturally.

 Strengthening Natural Teeth

 One of the typical uses for a dental crown is to strengthen and stabilize the tooth after a root canal.
 A root canal procedure involves removing infected dental pulp from inside the center of the tooth.
 We refill it with a biocompatible material and seal it.
-But sometimes, you don’t get back your full function and stability.
-A dental crown helps ensure that you can use your tooth normally and further seals it off from another infection.
+But sometimes you don’t regain your full function and stability.
+A dental crown helps ensure that you can use your tooth normally and further protects it from infection.

 When you have a traditional dental bridge, the two natural teeth on either side of the span anchor it in place.
-Those anchor teeth take on a lot of extra stress since they’re supporting the bridge restoration.
+Those anchor teeth bear much of the extra stress since they support the bridge restoration.
 They wear down faster and are more likely to succumb to tooth decay or other problems.
-Putting a dental crown on each of these teeth fortifies them so that they don’t take on this extra pressure.
-All of the stress of the bridge support goes on the crowns instead.
+Putting a dental crown on each of these teeth fortifies them so they don’t experience this extra pressure.
+All the stress from the bridge support is transferred to the crowns instead.

 A dental crown is often the last line of defense to save a severely decayed or broken tooth.
 We ensure that we preserve natural tooth structure whenever possible.
 Losing the tooth root has many negative effects on your smile, so we attempt to avoid that whenever possible.
 With a severely fractured tooth, a crown can hold the pieces together and restore tooth function.
-It can complete a tooth that’s lost structure from tooth decay.
+It can also complete a tooth that’s lost a lot of structure due to decay, fortifying it to normal strength.

 It also helps when a large portion of your tooth breaks off.
-When this happens, nerves and other sensitive material inside your tooth becomes exposed.
-When food touches it while you’re eating, it’s painful, and can make it hard to consume certain foods.
-A crown replaces the tooth struture that was lost, and protects the interior of that tooth.
+When this happens, nerves and other sensitive material inside your tooth become exposed.
+When food touches it while you’re eating, it’s painful and can make it difficult to consume certain foods.
+A crown replaces the lost tooth structure and protects the tooth’s interior.

 Completing a Dental Implant

 Dental implants are the top choice for tooth replacement.
 They bring oral health benefits that you can’t get with other restorations.
-This includes looking and feeling the most like natural teeth.
-If you need a single implant, we can cover it with a dental crown.
-We ensure dental crowns match the size, shape, and shade of the rest of your teeth, so they blend in perfectly.
+This includes looking and feeling as natural as possible.
+This is especially true when the implant is completed with a dental crown.
+We ensure dental crowns are made to match the size, shape, and shade of the rest of your teeth, so they blend in perfectly.

 Frequently Asked Questions